You may want to bookmark this page for future interviews.

 Unless you’re looking for one very specific contribution to your team, there’s an infinite number of answers that could be right.

-The point is to understand how your candidate interacts with people, and the role they see themselves playing on a team.
+The point is to understand how your candidate interacts with people, and the role they see themselves playing on a sales team.

 32. Describe and rate the personalities of two previous coworkers and a former boss.